nathanielburman/cult-cat-girls/README.md

 # cult-cat-girls
 UPDATES:

-99 - See the file named WayOfTheCat.md for updates to the cult.
+99 - See the file <a href="https://github.com/nathanielburman/cult-cat-girls/blob/main/TheWayOfTheCat.md"> WayOfTheCat.md for updates to the cult.</a>

 98 - See Cat Girl Epic ONE